Neural Network Compression for Noisy Storage Devices: Experimental Results

-We also combine the sparsity driven protection with pruning to gain further storage efficiency improvements.
-Results on sparsity driven protection strategies on $90 \%$ pruned ResNet-18 (on CIFAR-10) are in Appendix~\ref{pruning_app}.
-We retrain the pruned model for $20$ epochs to tune the nonzero weights.
-The accuracy of the pruned model without noise is $94.8 \%$ and we get $94.2 \%$ test accuracy with PCM noise using only $1$ cell per weight.
-Compared to the baseline (no compression and each $32$-bit weight is digitally stored on $16$ PCM cells), we provide $16 \times 10 = 160$ times more efficient storage with $90\%$ pruning and using $1$ cell per weight.
+translating the number of cells per non-pruned weight to number of cells per (pruned or non-pruned) weight and also considering additional $0.25$ cells per parameter to store the pruning mask.
+Note that the accuracy of the pruned model without noise is $94.8 \%$ and we get $94.2 \%$ test accuracy with PCM noise using only $1.35$ cells per weight.
+Compared to the \emph{realistic} digital baseline (no compression and each $32$-bit weight is digitally stored on $18$ PCM cells), we provide $\frac{18}{1.35} = 13.3\times$ more efficient storage with analog storage combined with our strategies and $90\%$ pruning.